img1920*460

 • Where may you use a LED strip or neon flex for project?

-• What correlated color temperatures are available for LED strip lights?
+• What are the available correlated color temperatures for LED strip lights?

 • What is RGB, RGBW, RGBA and RGBCCT?

-• What correlated waterproof resistance are available for LED strip lights?
+• What are the available waterproof resistance ratings for LED strip lights?

-• How to solder the LED strip lights?
+• How can LED strip lights be soldered?

-• How to dim the LED strip lights?
+• How to adjust the brightness or color-changing of LED strip lights?

-• Can FINELED design a PCB board with the customer's logo?
+• Can FINELED design a PCB board featuring the customer's logo?

-• How do you keep the color uniformity of your color temperatures?
+• How do you maintain consistent color temperature uniformity in your products?

 • What is the High Efficiency for LED strip lights?